Maximum Number of Modes of Gaussian Mixtures: Conclusion and Future Work

 Quantitatively, we do not expect our upper bound to be tight.
 Rather, proving the lower bound $\binom{d+k-1}{d} $ for all $d,k$ will be the main focus of a forthcoming paper, extending the technique used to prove Theorem \ref{thm:many}.

-We observe that our lower bound can be extended to elliptical distributions, not only Gaussians.
-A study of the number of modes for mixtures of elliptical distributions, including $t$-distributions, is done in \cite{AHR}.
+We observe that the construction strategies used in our lower bound can be extended to elliptical distributions, not only Gaussians, and this could be pursued further.
+For example, an extension of Ray and Lindsay's concept of \textit{ridgeline} for mixtures of elliptical distributions is done in \cite{AHR}, including a study of modes for mixtures of two $t$-distributions.